-- One 240V/30A Twist-lock (A) - One 120V/20A GFCI (B)
+- One 240V/30A Twist-lock (A) - One120V/20A GFCI (B)

-NOTE: Do not draw more than 800W from each receptacle when using 1100W bulbs, 1000W when using 1000W bulbs, and 900W when using 1100W bulbs when the lights are on.
+NOTE: Do not draw more than 1000W from each receptacle when the lights are on.
 This will overload the generator and cause the main circuit breaker to trip.
-Should the breaker trip, switch off the lights, remove some of the loads connected to the receptacles and wait 10 minutes for the bulbs to cool before turning them back on.
+Should the breaker trip, switch off the lights, remove some of the loads connected to the receptacles and wait ten minutes for the bulbs to cool before turning them back on.